Our clinical experiences with DCA: intravenous and oral uses.

 According to research from Dr. Michelakis in Alberta, it was shown that approximately a 3 month period of time was needed before DCA can be detected in the blood when used orally.
 Perhaps it better accumulates in tissues and the cerebral spinal fluid, which is not common and somewhat challenging to test.
 We suspect that an initial loading dose by intravenous injection may be needed followed by a maintenance oral dose in a group of patients to help attain a more rapid, optimal therapeutic effect.
 The intravenous route may be an ideal means for patients who are able do this followed by an oral maintenance dosing program (i.e. the same has been observed with the use of vitamin C oral vs intravenous)

 Together with other treatments appears ideal

-I suspect the ideal situation for most using DCA is combined together with chemotherapy/radiation, immune-system, and related anti-cancer protocols as they may better enhance each other.
-I know that most oncologists warn patients about negative interaction concerns especially when dealing with experimental agents like DCA, but there are creative ways of cycling situations (i.e. breaks in between) for those that are worried and want to do both.
+We suspect the ideal situation for most using DCA is combined together with chemotherapy/radiation, immune-system, and related anti-cancer protocols as they may better enhance each other.
+We know that most oncologists warn patients about negative interaction concerns especially when dealing with experimental agents like DCA, but there are creative ways of cycling situations (i.e. breaks in between) for those that are worried and want to do both.

-LEMMO Integrated Cancer Care Inc has been pioneering the use of DCA by intravenous injection since 2008 and this route may hold an added key in helping patients in more acute situations, where time is critical to achieve a quicker therapeutic effect.
+LEMMO Integrated Cancer Care Inc has been pioneering the use of DCA by intravenous injection and oral routes since 2008.
+The intravenous route may hold an added key in helping those patients in more acute situations, where time is critical to try and achieve a more rapid therapeutic effect.